 BLS | Joana Taborda | firstname.lastname@example.org

-The index for all items less food and energy increased 0.1 percent in July, the same increase as in June.
-Along with the shelter index, the indexes for medical care increased, and the indexes for alcoholic beverages and for personal care advanced slightly.
-Several indexes were unchanged, and the indexes for airline fares, the indexes for recreation, for used cars and trucks, for household furnishings and operations, and for tobacco all declined in July.
+The index for all items less food and energy increased 0.1 percent in September.
+Along with the shelter index, the index for medical care increased, and the indexes for alcoholic beverages and for personal care advanced slightly.
+Several indexes were unchanged, and the indexes for airline fares and for used cars and trucks declined in September.

-Single-family housing starts in July were at a rate of 656 thousand; this is 8.3 percent above the revised June figure of 606,000.
-The July rate for units in buildings with five units or more was 423 thousand.
-Year-on-year, housing starts rose 7.5 percent from the July 2013 level of 977 thousand.
+Single-family housing starts in September were at a rate of 646,000; this is 1.1 percent above the revised August figure of 639,000.
+The September rate for units in buildings with five units or more was 353,000.

 Privately-owned housing units authorized by building permits in September were at a seasonally adjusted annual rate of 1,018,000.
 This is 1.5 percent above the revised August rate of 1,003,000 and is 2.5 percent above the September 2013 estimate of 993,000.
 Single-family authorizations in September were at a rate of 624,000; this is 0.5 percent (±1.1%)* below the revised August figure of 627,000.
 Authorizations of units in buildings with five units or more were at a rate of 369,000 in September.